Updating Smart Contracts

 }

-2. Contract Registry
+2. Contract registry

 The other approach to updating contracts is to break up contracts into smaller pieces that can be exchanged easily.
-For this, each part needs to implement a specific interface.
+For this, each part needs to stick with a specific interface.
 If newer versions of the contract stick to the same interface, the caller does not have to worry about internal changes of the contract and can have static guarantees about the external behavior of this contract.

 interface ContractInterface {